KirinDave/voter-registration-analysis-tools/README.md

 *birthdates_by_decade.sh* - Grep for birthdate strings

-*checkgenders.php* - Count the voters of each gender that have first name matching common given names
+*checkgenders.php* - Count the voters of each gender that have a first name matching common given names

 *getcentenarians.php* - Count the number of voters over the age of 100 in a data set, and also count centenarians who last voted in a given election